ThorbenJ/ansible-keepass/USAGE.md

     ansible-inventory -i kp_file.kdbx --list

+If no password is found, via env-vars or the ansible vault password, then this will fail.
+See next:

 Keepass file password
 ---------------------

-The keepass plugin will try to use the "default" (vault id) password, if given; failing that it will look for the following environment variables:
+The keepass plugin will try to use the "default" (vault id) password, if given; alternatively it will look for the following environment variables:

  * KEEPASS_PW
  * RD_OPTION_KEEPASS_PW (simplify Rundeck usage)

+It will try all available passwords in turn, starting with env-vars, until one succeeds; otherwise the plugin will fail.

-If you're not scared of Python you will find the list of env-vars to try near the top of the source file.
+If you're not scared of Python you will find the list of env-vars to try near the top of the source file, you could add some more if needed.

 examples with vault password